Remote Campus Information

 Remote Classes and College Operations

 In response to the ongoing coronavirus pandemic, Sacramento City College began 100% remote operations in March 2020.
-All classes and student services are being offered online through at least the end of the spring 2021 semester.
+All classes and student services are being offered online through at least the end of the summer 2021 semester.

 We know that this has been a hard transition, and we're committed to making sure you have what you need to stay healthy and succeed in school.
 The following information is provided to help you with remote learning during this period.